hakeem-amsagguine/linux/Documentation/sound/cards/maya44.rst

 NAMING OF MIXER CONTROLS
 ========================

-(for more information about the signal flow, please refer to the block diagram on p.24 of the ESI Maya44 manual, or in the ESI windows software).
+(for more information about the signal flow, please refer to the block diagram on p.24 of the ESI Maya44 manual, or in the ESI linux software).

 PCM